neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 3 - Moving Data/README.md

 ![](images/13-importer.png)

-We'll call this first node "Manager" and dismiss the help dialog about creating a relationship.
+We'll call this first node "Manager."
+You may see a help dialog about creating a relationship that you can dismiss.
 For "file," select "form13.csv"

 ![](images/14-addnode.png)